jmetro/-PCI-UI-Scenario/README.md

 - Not sure if Y/N/NA should be filtered by text.
 No concrete requirement to filter Potentially Hazardous column.
 But there is a filter in docs for these kind of values

 task 3
+- was commited under task 2 branch
 - fixed filtering of date column
 - Added date formatter
 - I used MM/dd/yyyy format to match the default format of the filter

+task 4
+- No comments for this task